ngerakines/erlang_couchdb/README.markdown

 erlang\_couchdb is a really simple CouchDB client.
-It uses inets and the rfc4627 to create, dispatch, encode and parse requests to and from a CouchDB server.
-It also uses yaws:url\_encode/1.

-I developed this module because the existing modules seemed too big for my taste.
-This module implements a very simple gen\_server model to let you create a process representing a CouchDB connection that actions can be sent to.
+Simple means that it does as little as possible and doesn't get in the way.
+I developed this module because the existing modules seemed too big and did too much for my taste.
+This module provides several public functions to do things like manipulating databases, documents and views.

 The implemented functionality is really limited because I'm only really implementing the stuff that I'm using in I Play WoW.